freekode/freekode.github.io/_posts/2015-04-07-postgresql-start.md

 $ sudo -u postgres createdb -O myuser mydb
 {% endhighlight %}

 `-D`, `--no-createdb` - The new user will not be allowed to create databases.
-This is the default.
+This is the default.<br>
 `-R`, `--no-createrole` - The new user will not be allowed to create new roles.
-This is the default.
+This is the default.<br>
 `-S`, `--no-superuser` - The new user will not be a superuser.
-This is the default.
+This is the default.<br>
 `-P`, `--pwprompt` - If given, createuser will issue a prompt for the password of the new user.
-This is not necessary if you do not plan on using password authentication.
+This is not necessary if you do not plan on using password authentication.<br>